tsibley/Test-Deep-DateTime-RFC3339/README.md

-Otherwise, this function takes a [DateTime](https://metacpan.org/pod/DateTime) object or an [RFC3339 timestamp](https://tools.ietf.org/html/rfc3339) string parseable by [DateTime::Format::RFC3339](https://metacpan.org/pod/DateTime::Format::RFC3339) as the required first argument and a [DateTime::Duration](https://metacpan.org/pod/DateTime::Duration) object or `HH:MM:SS` string representing a duration as an optional second argument.
+Otherwise, this function takes a [DateTime](https://metacpan.org/pod/DateTime) object or an [RFC3339 timestamp](https://tools.ietf.org/html/rfc3339) string parseable by [DateTime::Format::RFC3339](https://metacpan.org/pod/DateTime::Format::RFC3339) as the required first argument and a [DateTime::Duration](https://metacpan.org/pod/DateTime::Duration) object or a [DateTime::Format::Duration::DurationString](https://metacpan.org/pod/DateTime::Format::Duration::DurationString)-style string (e.g. `5s`, `1h 5m`, `2d`) representing a duration as an optional second argument.
 The second argument is used as a ± tolerance centered on the expected datetime.
 If a tolerance is provided, the timestamp being tested must fall within the closed interval for the test to pass.
 Otherwise, the timestamp being tested must match the expected datetime.

 All comparisons and date math are done in UTC, as advised by ["How-DateTime-Math-Works" in DateTime](https://metacpan.org/pod/DateTime#How-DateTime-Math-Works).
 If this causes problems for you, please